compare

 - Medi vs Availity — payer-network layer that competes with Waystar at the enterprise clearinghouse tier.

-The billing-company software evaluation guide covers the question of when enterprise RCM is the right answer versus a billing-company-first operating layer.
+The billing-company software evaluation guide covers when enterprise RCM is the right answer versus a billing-company-first operating layer.

 Frequently asked questions